June 15-July 13, 2016

 The College of St. Scholastica, the only private college in northeastern Minnesota, has sponsored study abroad programs for many years.
-2014 marks the 25th anniversary of the intensive Russian language program held at Petrozavodsk State University in Petrozavodsk, Duluth's sister city in Russia.
-The program is co-sponsored by St. Martin's University in Lacey, Washington.
+2014 marked the 25th anniversary of the intensive Russian language program held at Petrozavodsk State University in Petrozavodsk, Duluth's sister city in Russia.
+The program is co-sponsored by Saint Martin's University in Lacey, Washington.

 Petrozavodsk State University has a strong foreign language program with instructors specially trained in foreign language education.
-In addition to academic work, they organize numerous outings and field trips.
+In addition to academic work, they organize numerous outings and field trips during the exchange.

 Students in this program have a homestay with students from Petrozavodsk State University, so they have considerable opportunity to meet and interact with Russian students who are eager to make friends with their American counterparts.
 Indeed, contact with Russian speakers outside the classroom plays as important a role in language training as formal coursework.
 American students are encouraged to spend most of their time with Russian speakers - not with other Americans.